Shelling of Donetsk, Rostov Oblast

-On 13 July 2014, mortar shells fired from Ukrainian territory landed in the courtyard of a private home in the border town of Donetsk in the Rostov Oblast of Russia, according to Russian officials.
+On 13 July 2014, mortar shells fired from Ukrainian territory landed in the courtyard of a private home in the border town of Donetsk.
 The shelling killed one civilian and injured two others.

 Background

-Pro-Russian protests began in the neighboring Donetsk and Lugansk regions of Ukraine in February 2014 and eventually escalated into an armed insurgency by April.
+Pro-Russian protests began in the neighboring Donetsk and Luhansk regions of Ukraine in February 2014 and eventually escalated into an armed insurgency by April.
 The Ukrainian government launched counterattacks, and by July 2014, had retaken significant territory from the pro-Russian rebels.

 On Friday, 11 July, two days before the shelling, 36–37 Ukrainian soldiers were killed in a Grad rocket bombardment.
 In response, Ukrainian President Petro Poroshenko announced that for "every soldier's life, the militants will pay with dozens and hundreds of their own."

 Shelling

 Up to six mortar shells exploded on Sunday, 13 July, in Donetsk, Russia, a town of 50,000 that shares the same name as the much larger Ukrainian city and is just 1 km away from the Ukraine-Russia border.
 The mortar shells landed in the courtyard of a private home, killing a 46-year-old man, while injuring two others.

 According to local officials, the shells were fired from Ukrainian territory.
-Russian officials also stated that least seven shells were fired into the Rostov Oblast.
 Russian officials said that the border towns near Ukraine, which Ukraine claimed were being used by rebels, were hit in the past by Ukrainian fire.
 A local government official said that the shelling happened around 9:20 AM.

 According to the daughter of the man who was killed in the shelling, she "woke up in the middle of the night" (thus contradicting the earlier report of attack happening at 9:20 AM) and heard her younger brother scream, then she ran out of the house, and heard her father scream.
 After that, she and her brother went to the porch and found her father, who was killed, missing an arm.

 Ukraine denied responsibility for the shelling, claiming it was a false flag attack by pro-Russian militants.
 The Ukrainian National Guard said it was never deployed in the region in which the shelling occurred.